Gerd Hornberger

 Gerd Hornberger (17 February 1910 - 13 September 1988) was a German athlete who competed mainly in the 100 metres.

-He competed for Germany in the 1936 Summer Olympics held in Berlin, Germany in the 4 × 100 metre relay, winning the bronze medal with his team mates Wilhelm Leichum, Erich Borchmeyer and Erwin Gillmeister.
+He competed for Germany in the 1936 Summer Olympics held in Berlin, Germany in the 4 × 100 metre relay, winning the bronze medal with his teammates Wilhelm Leichum, Erich Borchmeyer and Erwin Gillmeister.

 Hornberger was born and died in Waldfischbach-Burgalben.